The Top 5 Supplements to Fall Asleep Faster

 Answer a few quick questions and we'll match you to the supplements with the strongest evidence for your situation.

-There is good evidence that Magnesium improves sleep latency, with Examine.com rating the evidence as grade B. Magnesium as a supplement is a mineral derived from mineral / chelated, commonly taken as capsule or powder.
+There is good evidence that Magnesium improves sleep latency.
+Grade B, according to Examine.com.
+Magnesium as a supplement is a mineral derived from mineral / chelated, commonly taken as capsule or powder.
 Studies typically use 200–400mg.

 Magnesium is an essential mineral involved in over 300 processes in the body, including the regulation of nerve function, muscle relaxation, and the production of hormones involved in sleep.
 Glycinate is a form of magnesium bound to the amino acid glycine, which improves absorption and is gentler on the digestive system than other forms such as magnesium oxide.
 It is available as a capsule or powder and is typically taken in the evening.